 School Counseling Program Goals Exceeds Expectations 6 Meets Expectations 4 Minimally Meets Expectations 2 Does Not Meet Expectations 0 Two completed Annual Student Outcome Goal Plan attached to application.
-Two completed Annual Student Outcome Goal for Annual Student Outcome goal forms not attached or incomplete Annual Student Outcome Goal #1 Address achievement, attendance and/or behavior Are based on school outcome data Explains academic, behavioral or attendance discrepancies Are written in SMART format using outcome data (including baseline and target) Are unmistakably linked to the school's data and needs (Supplemental Data) Identify one-two ASCA Mindsets &amp; Behaviors most relevant for this targeted group and goal.
+Two completed Annual Student Outcome Goal forms attached to application - 1 point awarded Annual Student Outcome goal forms not attached or incomplete Annual Student Outcome Goal #1 2023-2024 School Year Address achievement, attendance and/or discipline Are based on school outcome data Explains academic, discipline or attendance discrepancies Are written in SMART format using outcome data (including baseline and target) Are unmistakably linked to the school's data and student needs (Supplemental Data) Identify one-two ASCA Mindsets & Behaviors most relevant for this targeted group and goal.
 List One-two learning objectives/competencies based on the ASCA Mindsets and Behaviors listed.
 Possible Activities/ Strategies/Interventions by School Counselors are listed.
-Pre-/ Post-Assessment is completed.
-Address achievement, attendance and/or behavior Are based on school outcome data Explains academic, behavioral or attendance discrepancies Are written in SMART format using outcome data (including baseline and target) Are unmistakably linked to the school's data and needs (Supplemental Data) Identify one-two ASCA Mindsets &amp; Behaviors most relevant for this targeted group and goal.
-Are written in SMART format using outcome data (including baseline and target) Goal was not written in SMART format using outcome data (including baseline and target)

-Annual Student Outcome Goal #2 (Closing the Gap Goal): Closing the Gap program goal is clearly defined using the SMART Goal format (single statement) Focus attention on equity or opportunity gaps Address achievement, attendance and/or behavior Are based on school outcome data Explains academic, behavioral or attendance discrepancies Are written in SMART format using outcome data (including baseline and target) Are unmistakably linked to the school's data and needs (Supplemental Data) Identify one-two ASCA Mindsets &amp; Behaviors most relevant for this targeted group and goal.
-List One-two learning objectives/competencies based on the ASCA Mindsets and Behaviors listed.
+2023-2024 School Year Address achievement, attendance and/or discipline Are based on school outcome data Explains academic, discipline or attendance discrepancies Are written in SMART format using outcome data (including baseline and target) Are unmistakably linked to the school's data and student needs (Supplemental Data) Identify one-two ASCA Mindsets & Behaviors most relevant for this targeted group and goal.
+2023-2024 School Year Are written in SMART format using outcome data (including baseline and target) Goal was not for the 2023- 2024 School Year Goal was not written in SMART format using outcome data (including baseline and target) Annual Student Outcome Goal #2 (Closing the Gap Goal): Closing the Gap program goal is clearly defined using the SMART Goal format (single statement) 2023-2024 School Year cus attention on equity or opportunity gaps thress achievement, attendance and/or discipline Are based on school outcome data Explains academic, discipline, or attendance discrepancies Are written in SMART format using outcome data (including baseline and target) Are unmistakably linked to the school's data and student needs (Supplemental Data) Identify one-two ASCA Mindsets & Behaviors most relevant for this targeted group and goal.
+List One-two learning objectives/competencies based on the ASCA Behaviors listed.
 Possible Activities/ Strategies/Interventions by School Counselors are listed.
-Pre-/ Post-Assessment is completed.
-Focus attention on equity or opportunity gaps Address achievement, attendance and/or behavior Are based on school outcome data Explains academic, behavioral or attendance discrepancies Are written in SMART format using outcome data (including baseline and target) Are unmistakably linked to the school's data and needs (Supplemental Data) Identify one-two ASCA Mindsets &amp; Behaviors most relevant for this targeted group and goal.
-Focus attention on equity or opportunity gaps Are written in SMART format using outcome data (including baseline and target) Goal did not focus attention on equity or opportunity gaps.
-Goal was not written in SMART format using outcome data (including baseline and target) --- --- --- --- --
+2023-2024 School Year Focus attention on equity or opportunity gaps Address achievement, attendance and/or discipline Are based on school outcome data Explains academic, discipline or attendance discrepancies Are written in SMART format using outcome data (including baseline and target) Are unmistakably linked to the school's data and student needs (Supplemental Data) Identify one-two ASCA Mindsets & Behaviors most relevant for this targeted group and goal. • 2023-2024 School Year • Focus attention on equity or opportunity gaps • Are written in SMART format using outcome data (including baseline and target) Goal was not for the 2023- 2024 School Year Goal did not focus attention on equity or opportunity gaps.
+Goal was not written in SMART format using outcome data (including baseline and target)